Mohamady1/e_commerce/README.md

   - Users can view and edit their profile information.
   - Provides options to update personal details.

-## Screenshots (if applicable)

-Include screenshots of different app screens here.

 ## Technologies Used

 - Flutter: Cross-platform framework for building applications.